 Paola Antonelli is an Italian-born curator at the Museum of Modern Art in New York and one of the world’s foremost experts on contemporary architecture and design.
 She received her MA in architecture from Milan Polytechnic in 1990 and worked at the design magazines Domus and Abitare before coming to MoMA in 1994.
-During her tenure at MoMA, where she serves as senior curator for the Department of Architecture and Design, Antonelli has strengthened the position of design amongst the arts and in culture.
-She is known for her eclecticism and has curated well-received shows, including Workspheres (2001), devoted to the workplace of the near future; SAFE (2005), which included—among other materials—a UN refugee tarp, camouflage cream, and a baby buggy; and Design and the Elastic Mind (2008), devoted to the relationship between design, science, and innovation.
+During her tenure at MoMA, where she serves as senior curator for the Department of Architecture and Design, Antonelli has strengthened the position of design among the arts and in culture.
+She is known for her eclecticism and has curated well-received shows, including Workspheres (2001), devoted to the workplace of the near future; SAFE (2005), which included — among other materials — a UN refugee tarp, camouflage cream, and a baby buggy; and Design and the Elastic Mind (2008), devoted to the relationship between design, science, and innovation.
 Antonelli has taught design history and theory at UCLA, Harvard, and SVA, and she is the author of Humble Masterpieces: Everyday Marvels of Design and of Objects of Design (from the Collection of The Museum of Modern Art).

 Ruedi Baur is a Paris-born designer.
 He trained as a graphic designer with Michael Baviera in Switzerland and obtained his diploma in graphic design in 1979 at the Schule für Gestaltung in Zurich.
 Baur created the Bbv studio in Lyon in 1983 and co-founded the interdisciplinary network Intégral Concept in 1989.
 He has since directed the Intégral Ruedi Baur studios in Paris, Zurich, and Berlin.
-Baur has taught on regularly since 1987.
+Baur has taught regularly since 1987.
 From 1989 to 1996, he coordinated the Design Department at the École des Beaux-Arts in Lyon.
 He was appointed as a lecturer at the Hochschule für Grafik und Buchkunst in Leipzig in 1995 and ran its education board from 1997 to 2000.
 In 2004, he created the Design2context Institute at the Zürcher Hochschule der Künste, which he has since directed with Stefanie-Vera Kockot and Clemens Bellut.
 Baur also teaches at the École Nationale Supérieure des Arts Décoratifs in Paris; in China at the Luxun Academy in Shenjang and the Central Academy of Fine Arts in Beijing; and at the Percé International School, affiliated with the University of Laval in Quebec, which awarded him an honorary doctorate in 2007.
 A member of the Alliance Graphique Internationale since 1992, he participates in many workshops and judging panels and lectures regularly.
 Baur’s writings have been published in various countries and his works have been presented in a number of exhibitions.

 Uta Brandes is a German design expert, theoretician, and author.
 She is a professor of gender and design and of design research at the

 Köln International School of Design (KISD).
 Brandes completed her PhD at the University of Hanover and is a founding member of the German Association for Design Theory and Research.
-She has given numerous guest lectures and workshops at international universities, served on many national and international design juries, and is a member of the German National Academic Foundation’s selection committee.
+She has given numerous guest lectures and workshops at international universities, has served on many national and international design juries, and is a member of the German National Academic Foundation’s selection committee.
 Brandes was the first director of the

 Swiss Design Center Langenthal, participated in founding the German Designerinnen Forum (Female Designers’ Forum), and developed a new concept for the event area at the